-Sergeant Stubby: The Most Decorated War Dog of WWI
+Sergeant Stubby: The Most Decorated War Dog of World War I

 Animals have been a part of military units throughout history.
-From ancient times to modern conflicts, they were of use on the battlefield and provided morale to those serving on the frontlines.
-One of the more famous is Sergeant Stubby, a Terrier-mix that aided U.S forces fighting in Europe during World War I.
+From ancient times to modern conflicts, they’ve been of use on the battlefield and provided morale to those serving on the frontlines.
+One of the more famous is Sergeant Stubby, a Terrier-mix that aided the American forces fighting in Europe during World War I.

 A stray turned comrade

-Stubby was found wandering around Yale University in July 1917.
-At the time, the school’s football stadium was being used by the 102nd Infantry Regiment of the Massachusetts 26th “Yankee” Division for encampment and training.
+Sergeant Stubby was found wandering around Yale University in July 1917.
+At the time, the school’s football stadium was being used by the 102nd Infantry Regiment, Massachusetts 26th “Yankee” Division for encampment and training.

-The Terrier-mix watched the men conduct their drills, and Corporal James Robert Conroy took a particular liking to him.
-When it came time for the regiment to ship out, Conroy hid him as they traveled by rail to Newport News, Virginia, and boarded the USS Minnesota to France.
+The Terrier-mix watched the men conduct their drills, and Cpl.
+James Robert Conroy took a liking to him.
+When it came time for the regiment to deploy overseas, Conroy hid Stubby as they traveled by rail to Newport News, Virginia, and boarded a troop ship for France.

-In October 1917, one month after landing in France, the American Expeditionary Forces arrived on the Western Front.
-Troops with the 26th “Yankee” Division were brought to Neufchâteau, in the Lorraine region, to train with the more experienced French forces, and officially entered combat on February 5, 1918, in Chemin des Dames, north of Soissons.
+In October 1917, jsut one month after landing in France, the American Expeditionary Forces (AEF) arrived on the Western Front.
+Troops with the 26th “Yankee” Division were brought to Neufchâteau, in the Lorraine region, to train with the more experienced French forces, and officially entered combat on February 5, 1918, at Chemin des Dames, north of Soissons.

 Stubby served his unit like any other soldier.
-He saved his comrades from surprise mustard gas attacks, thanks to his sensitive nose, and located injured and lost soldiers in no man’s land.
-He provided comfort for those injured or dying, became adept at alerting his unit of incoming artillery attacks, and is credited with capturing a German spy.
+He saved his comrades from surprise mustard gas attacks, thanks to his sensitive nose, and located injured and lost troops in No Man’s Land.
+He provided comfort for those wounded or dying, became adept at alerting his unit of incoming artillery attacks and is credited with capturing a German spy.

-His service wasn’t without its dangers.
-On April 20, 1918, while the 102nd Infantry Regiment was stationed at “Dead Man’s Curve,” Stubby was injured by retreating Germans throwing hand grenades.
-He recovered in a little over a month and returned to the trenches.
-He’d also suffer injuries from mustard gas and shrapnel, earning him a Wound Stripe.
+However, Stubby’s service wasn’t without its dangers.
+On April 20, 1918, while the 102nd was stationed at “Dead Man’s Curve,” he was injured by retreating Germans throwing hand grenades.
+He recovered in a little over a month, returning to the trenches.
+He’d also suffered injuries from mustard gas and shrapnel, earning him a Wound Stripe.

-Following the retaking of Château-Thierry by U.S. forces, those living in the town made Stubby a chamois coat, upon which his medals were pinned.
-When the war came to an end on November 11, 1918, he remained in France for several months, as the process of demobilization was protracted.
+Following the retaking of Château-Thierry by the US forces, those living in the town made Stubby a chamois coat, upon which his medals were pinned.
+When the First World War came to an end on November 11, 1918, he remained in France for several months, as the process of demobilization was protracted.

 Post-war celebrity